ssilver51/GABF/README.md

 <p align="center"><img src="images/city_medals_clustered.png" width=800></p>
 <br>
 <br>
 Whoa!
 There are a lot more discrepancies between medals than when we looked state-wide.
-Although Denver seems to win similar number of gold, silver, and bronze medals; cities like Boston, MA (thanks Boston Beer Co. for ~80% of those gold medals); Austin, TX; and Fort Collins, CO have won *many* more gold medals than silver or bronze.
+Although Denver seems to win similar number of gold, silver, and bronze medals; cities like Boston, MA (thanks Boston Beer Co. for ~80% of those gold medals); Austin, TX; and Fort Collins, CO have won <em>many</em> more gold medals than silver or bronze.
 When they win, they seem to win big!
 <br>
 <br>
-Looking at total medals, Denver is winning by a pretty solid margin, but if we just look at **gold** medals, we have a pretty close race!
+Looking at total medals, Denver is winning by a pretty solid margin, but if we just look at <strong>gold</strong> medals, we have a pretty close race!
 Portland, OR is only 9 gold medals behind us (compared to nearly 50 total medals).
 We can also see that Seattle, WA is actually 3rd in gold medal wins (compared to 4th in total medal wins); with Milwaukee, WI falling back nearly four places.
 <br>
 <br>

 ### Map Over Time
 What does this data look like over time?
 <br>
 <p align="center"><img src="images/map_animation.gif" width=800></p>
 <br>
 <br>
 We see some familiar hotspots!
-Big concentration of wins in Denver, but also other cities in CO; such as Boulder, Fort Collins, and Golden seem to make our state look like quite the beer hub!
+Big concentration of medals in Denver, but also other cities in CO; such as Boulder, Fort Collins, and Golden seem to make our state look like quite the beer hub!
 California also seems to have quite the representation, with nearly half the state covered in points by 2019.
 <br>
 <br>
 We can also recognize some of our other breakout cities on this chart; such as Portland, Seattle, Austin, and Chicago.